A stochastic approximation for the finite-size Kuramoto-Sakaguchi model: Finite-size effects in the Kuramoto-Sakaguchi equation

 To investigate the effect of finite system size, we simulate the system at increasing system size $N = \{40,80,160,320,640,1280,2560\}$ with other settings kept the same.
 Figure \ref{fig:rt_stats}a shows the distribution of $r(t)$ for varying system size.
 As $N$ increases, the distribution of $r(t)$ becomes, as expected, narrower with decreasing variance and its mean value approaches a fixed value $\bar r_\infty = 0.766$, as shown in Figures~\ref{fig:rt_stats}b-c.
 We find that $\bar r - r_{\infty} \sim N^{-0.859}$.
 The variance of $r(t)$ decreases towards 0 as $N$ increases with $\textrm{Var}[r] \sim N^{-0.976}$.
-The scaling of the variance suggests an underlying Central Limit Theorem which would imply a scaling of the variance with $1/N$.
+The scaling of the variance with approximately with $1/N$ suggests an underlying Central Limit Theorem describing the finite-size fluctuations of the order parameter around the thermodynamic mean as a Gaussian process. \\

+Figure~\ref{fig:Nr} shows that the number of rogue oscillators $N_r$ very closely exhibits a linear dependency on the total number of oscillators $N$.
+The numerically estimated slope of $0.2767$ is very well approximated by the thermodynamic limit